 Respirator or mechanical ventilator.
 This machine helps children who are unable to breathe on their own due to medication causing sedation, or who need help taking bigger or more effective breaths due to illness.
 Ventilators can also deliver extra oxygen, if needed.

 Intravenous (IV) pumps.
-Intravenous (IV) pumps deliver fluids and medications in very accurate amounts, through catheters into the veins.
+Intravenous (IV) pumps deliver fluids, feedings, and medications in very accurate amounts, through catheters into the veins.

 How often will I be able to visit in the ICU?